yactouat/pips_channel_mailer/cloud-function/README.md

 - just code and deploy, it's that simple
 - required env vars are:
   - `MAILER_SERVICE_URL`, the URL of the mailer service which will actually send the email
+  - `PIPS_TOKEN`, a token of your choice used to authenticate to the PIPS call to the mailer service

 ## Contributors